 - One copy of the poster (digital file or hard copy), along with the name and phone number of the person/agency requesting approval, will be retained by the Office of University Communications.

-- Posters from Student Programming and Activities, SPA recognized clubs, Student Missionary Union and Student Government Association will receive approval from professional staff in Student Programming and Activities, located in the Office in the Upper Student Union Building.
+- Posters advertising student run and/or student serving events and programs will receive approval from professional staff in Student Programming and Activities, located in the office in the Upper Student Union Building.
 All posting policies below still apply.

 - Upon receiving approval, each copy of the poster must be stamped with both an “Approved” stamp and an expiration date before posting.
 Any poster found posted without official University Communications or Student Development approval will be removed and discarded.
 Only official Biola departmental postings are exempt from this requirement.

 - A maximum of 25 copies of any one flyer may be posted; a maximum of 5 posters (larger than 24” x 36”) may be posted; a maximum of 6 placards (posters staked into the ground) may be posted (see "Placard Policy" below).

 Questions related to the above process may be sent to Sarah Bogert at email@example.com.